jschicht/RawCopy/readme.txt

 When specifying device paths in /FileNamePath it is possible to access attached devices that does not have any volumes mounted.
 Examples are HarddiskVolume1, Harddisk0Partition2, HarddiskVolumeShadowCopy1, PhysicalDrive1.

+In order to extract files from a shadow copy within an image file, you will have to mount the image file beforehand so that Windows will present a symbolic link to the shadow copy such as \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy60.
+It is recommended to mount the image with a tool such as Arsenal Image Mounter (which is free).

 The /WriteFSInfo: parameter can be useful when scripting since SectorsPerCluster and MFTRecordSize is used with LogFileParser and Mft2Csv.

 Sample usage

-Example for copying the pagefile off a running system RawCopy.exe /FileNamePath:C:\pagefile.sys /OutputPath:E:\output
+Example for copying the hibernation file off a running system and save it to E:\output\hiberfil_c.sys RawCopy.exe /FileNamePath:C:\hiberfil.sys /OutputPath:E:\output /OutputName:hiberfil_c.sys

 Example for copying the SYSTEM hive off a running system RawCopy.exe /FileNamePath:C:\WINDOWS\system32\config\SYSTEM /OutputPath:E:\output

-Example for extracting the $MFT by specifying its index number, into to the program directory.
+Example for extracting the $MFT by specifying its index number, into to the program directory and override the default output filename to MFT_C.bin.
-RawCopy.exe /FileNamePath:C:0
+RawCopy.exe /FileNamePath:C:0 /OutputName:MFT_C.bin

 Example for extracting MFT reference number 30224 and all attributes including $DATA, and dumping it into C:\tmp:
 RawCopy.exe /FileNamePath:C:30224 /OutputPath:C:\tmp /AllAttr:1